Skip to content

 demo

-You can also press A to select all folders in the current directory
+You can also press A (shift+a) to select everything in the current directory.

 demo